ISP19/problems/security-in-django/README.md

 </form>
 ```

-This seems to be a solution to integrate a Django app with a client-side JavaScript framework, yet it poses security vulnerabilities.
+This seems a solution to integrate a Django app with a client-side JavaScript framework, yet it poses security vulnerabilities.

 To what vulnerabilities can the application be possibly prone according to the given OWASP's top 10 list and how can you mitigate those issues? (*You can either provide a improved template or a brief explanation of your solution.*)